 Additional benefits: Earn 8,000 anniversary bonus points every year you spend $10,000 or more on purchases with your card by your account anniversary date.

 Our take: We’re going out on a limb here and assuming the majority of U.S.-based points and miles fans don’t have this card foremost in their minds; however, if you look at the numbers, this card stacks up pretty well.
-With no annual fee, you get complimentary Gold status, and a small minimum spend to earn the welcome bonus.
+You get complimentary Gold status, a solid earning rate on Choice Hotels spending, and a chance to earn 8,000 bonus points if you put enough spending on your card—all without having to pay an annual fee.

 Choice Privileges hotels are plentiful in some regions with limited options from the big hotel brands.
 For example, in New Zealand, Choice has properties in 17 towns and cities compared with only 3 for Hilton and just 1 for Marriott.